devdo-eu/capturenetwork/playbot/AI_E_bot/README.md

  What dose it mean?
 It means that network was learning the game itself by playing

- ### How to run this thing?
- To run this bot you need to install keras, tensorflow and some other dependencies from `environment.yml` file.

- basically if you are using conda you can just type:

- `conda env create -f environment.yml`

- to create virtual environment called `capnet` with all libraries installed.
-To switch to newly created environment type:

-`conda activate capnet`

- ### How good it plays the game?
- It plays pretty good.

- I am sure it will take you some time to defeat it.

- You should check yourself and try to beat it :)

  ### Closing word
- If you can beat this AI bot, I will be happy to hear the story.

  If you had some question - let me know - and I will try to answer.